-2 man charged with vandalizing Islamic center apologize
+2 men charged with vandalizing Islamic center apologize

 MURFREESBORO, Tenn. – Two men charged with damaging and defacing an Islamic center in Tennessee have apologized to the congregation.

 Thomas Gibbs and Charles Stout III were indicted on federal charges in September.
-They are accused of spray-painting profane references to Allah on the Islamic Center of Murfreesboro and placing bacon around an entrance in July.
+They are accused of damaging and defacing the Islamic Center of Murfreesboro and placing bacon around an entrance in July.

 The Daily News Journal reports the men apologized to more than 200 members Friday.
 Stout said he was "very, very sorry" and that he could "imagine the disappointment and the hurt and the fear I caused."